Noor-Ismot/Python-daily-log/README.md

   - Compare alternative solutions
   - Improve understanding and refactor logic
   - The Slot Machine project followed a YouTube tutorial specifically to learn code structuring patterns.

-## How to Navigate This Repository
-- Files are organized as daily practice scripts, each focusing on a specific concept or problem set
-- Earlier files reflect foundational learning; later files show improved structure and clarity
-- Code is commented to explain reasoning, not just syntax
-- Some problems are intentionally implemented without shortcuts to strengthen logical thinking

 ## Milestones